HasnainRaz/SemSegPipeline/README.md

 ```

+# Note
+This code file is meant as a guide for anyone stuck at functions for loading your own data into Tensorflow, generally most problems in ML will follow the skeleton of this example, where you load image and labels (here label is just another image) -> you will preprocess this loaded data -> batch it -> return an iterator over it.

+# Contributing
-Ideas for extending this are welcome, also, if you find a bug, make a pull request or create an issue.
+Ideas for extending this are welcome.
+If you would like to contribute:
+1. Clone the repo.
+2. Create your own branch.
+3. Make your changes.
+4. Commit and make a pull request.